peter88213/nvhelp-de/source/tools_menu.rst

 **Die Dateiverwaltung aufrufen**

-Mit **Extras > Installationsordner öffnen**, you can launch the file manager with the *novelibre* installation folder.
+Mit **Extras > Installationsordner öffnen** kann man launch the file manager with the *novelibre* installation folder.
 This might come in handy if you wish to edit configuration files, or install your own plugins.